jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 >ej.	git push upstream develop

-Following command can be also used to puch information to the remote upstream:
+The following command can be also used to push data to the remote upstream:

 	git push -u origin master